 Receipt of funds from filing a SR&ED claim usually takes anywhere from 30 to 180 days, and wait times for these refunds may affect your cash flow.
 With SR&ED financing, you can get almost immediate access to the cash that’s coming your way.
 It’s basically an instant refund.

 Typically businesses will get financed for between 70% to 80% of their expected SR&ED claim.
 When you get your cash early, you can use it to fund your business and/or invest in R&D without diluting your equity or spending your time fundraising.

 Often funders will loan against accrued SR&ED.
 Therefore, if you have finished a portion of your fiscal year, you can receive a loan based on the estimated amount of SR&ED eligible activities to date.

 SR&ED financing: designed for fast turnaround

-The great thing about SR&ED Financing (aka a SR&ED loan) is that it’s quick.
-You can get the cashflow you need to perform more R&D or to expand in a matter of days.
+The great thing about SR&ED Financing (or SR&ED loan) is that it’s quick.
+You can get the cash flow you need to perform more R&D or to expand in a matter of days.
 The best companies will be able to accurately qualify your request within 30 minutes and provide a term sheet within 24 hours.
 After you sign the term sheet, there is a period where the underwriters conduct due diligence.
 This can take anywhere from 3 to 30 days.
-At Venbridge, the whole process is typically done within a week.
+At Venbridge, the whole process typically takes a week.

-Once the loan is approved by the credit committee, the funds are usually wired to your account within a day.
+Once the credit committee approves the loan, the funds are usually in your account within a day (via wire).
 Therefore, the best SR&ED finance companies will fund in 5 to 10 days.
-The slower companies can take as long as 30 days from signing the term sheet.
+Slower companies can take as long as 30 days from signing the term sheet.